curveElementElementElement functions can be customized with set and show rules.

 The point at which the curve segment shall end.

-rule, changing the default value used thereafter.Whether the control-start
+set rule, changing the default value used thereafter.Whether the control-start, control-end, and end coordinates are

 relative to the previous point.